mincerafter42/mincerafter42.github.io/tutorial/webring.md

 If all goes well, you should see your webring when you navigate to your domain, and each member will be able to use their links as described!

-If your GitHub repository is still private, make sure to set it to public now.
+If your GitHub repository is still private, make sure to set it to public if you want users to be able to join via pull request.
 {%endraw%}